 Welcome to the Autumn term!
-We start the year reading books linked to ‘Our Amazing Bodies.’
-As we begin our first term at school we focus on building relationships and learning our school routines.
+We have lots of books to share as you start your first term in school.
+We begin the year reading books linked to ‘Our Amazing Bodies.’
+During your first term, we focus on establishing school routines, building relationships and settling into our classroom.

 We begin with the book ‘Super Duper You!’ by Sophy Henn.
 This book is a rhyming picture book with delightful illustrations.
 We explore how amazing we all are and the aspirations we have as we grow up.
 The book makes links to our school value ‘self-belief’, as we talk about what we would love to do now and in the future!

 As we learn about our amazing bodies, we read a book called ‘Funnybones’ by Allan and Janet Ahlberg.
 We learn about parts of the body, how we move about and about skeletons.
 We go on a journey with a family of skeletons as they go on a night-time adventure.
 This story is funny, full of repetition and you just have to join in!

 In English we are reading a book called ‘Perfectly Norman’ by Tom Percival.
 Norman is just like other children until one day to his amazement he grows a pair wings!
 This is an inspirational book about self-belief and being proud of who you are.
 In the creative area we will make pictures using a variety of collage materials to create our own wings!

 As we learn about our incredible ‘senses’ we share the book ‘Listen’ by Gabi Snyder.
 In this book we tune in on one of the five senses ‘hearing’ and we follow a girl through her school day.
 She listens to noisy sounds…quiet sounds in the world around her.
 In class activities linked to ‘The Natural World’ we will explore and ask questions about all our senses.